-For a little change from what I have shared with you so far about my recent UPR-related trips to Geneva, the following write-up recommends some of Geneva’s must-sees if you have plans to visit this city someday.
+For a little change from what I have shared with my blog readers so far about my recent UPR-related trips to Geneva, the following write-up recommends some of Geneva’s must-sees if you have plans to visit this city someday.
 I must admit though that I have not really explored Geneva.
 I have been to this so-called “capital of peace” four times including the last one in March this year, but that does not make my recommendations the best and the most complete.
 Anyways, the city never fails to amaze me and I feel I must share it with you readers the interesting places you should visit if you ever plan to travel to the city.

 Even until the most recent visit, I was still more of a wanderer, preferring to enjoy strolling in the streets and along the boardwalk, in the quiet and cold afternoon which so characterizes Geneva.
 But during my first ever visit back in 2005, I remember going a little deeper and making that extra effort to discover the history behind the many heritage buildings, asking fellow course mates and local people questions like “when the old town was built”, “why a landmark is so popular” and etc to satisfy my curiosity.

 So by the time I was here for the second time, I already knew a handful of things about the beautiful city: I knew it was an important financial centre, the home of the International Red Cross (founded there in 1863), and a city very much affiliated to the United Nations with several of its major agencies occupying the headquarters, including the Human Rights Council where we had our UPR sessions.
 But questions kept popping in my mind – what else had shaped its history?

 Then I remember I had actually made it a point in 2005 to explore all five museums (although museums weren’t always on my priority list but they were in the itinerary of my study tour so I had no choice).
 We also had sessions in the WTO building, and had the opportunity to attend a special procedure session related to the Child Rights Convention.
 But then again the visits and sessions then did not tell me much of the city.